NordicHPC/sonar/doc/HOWTO-DEVELOP.md

 from the formal specification of the output data, you will need a recent version of Go, we strive to require no more than the previous major release and two dot releases behind tip on that (see https://go.dev/doc/devel/release); older versions may work.
 At the time of writing, the Kafka HTTP proxy requires Go 1.24 and other programs require Go 1.22.
+Note that recent Go installs will usually download whatever version they need, should it not already be available.

 ## Compilation